Shoresh613/rocm-strix-halo/README.md

 ## Ollama

-Use LLMs locally with GPU acceleration with Ollama.
-As the support for AMD GPU's is under development and some installs might go wonky somewhere in the process, it is not certain that Ollama will detect the GPU.
+Use LLMs locally with GPU acceleration on Ollama.
+As the support for AMD GPU's is under development and some installs might go wonky somewhere in the process, it is not certain that Ollama will detect the GPU initially.

 Try to install it and see if it runs gpt-oss:120b fast (~35 tokens/s) or sluggishly (~4 tokens/s).